Ray-Blast/collabgodotproject/PWVault/Landing - Project Window.md

 https://github.com/Ray-Blast/ProjectWindowGodot
 The project is set to public and should let you push commits to it (allegedly).
 If something is bugging out, let me know and I'll officially add you as a collaborator through GitHub's systems.

+## Game Design
+---
+For questions regarding the game design of the project, please take a look at [[Project Window Game Design Document]].
+This is a living document that will be expanded upon as we iterate and develop the game.
+It should incorporate all of the thought processes when it comes to our game vision.